trickerer/Trinity-Bots/README.md

 - **`NpcBot.XpReduction`**
     - This parameter allows you to set XP gain percent penalty for players using bots during leveling
     - Value range: **0-90**
     Explanation.
 XP amount is reduced by a percentage for every used bot after first one (it doesn't matter if bots are in group with you or not).
 Two bots are able to do much more damage than one player, especially on low levels.
 Bots also open great potential for grind.
 So you may want to punish your players a little.
 The formula is: **(100 - X \* (Y - 1))%** XP gained, where **X** is XP reduction and **Y** is bots count. *Example: XP reduction is 10, bots count = 4; XP gained: 100 - 10 * (4 - 1) = 70% XP gained*.
-In any case, overall XP reduction from this parameter will never exceed 90%
+In any case, overall XP reduction from this parameter will never exceed 90%. **This penalty only applies to bots' owner**
 - **`NpcBot.HealTargetIconsMask`**
     - This parameter allows players to mark units not under player's control as friends using Target Icons
     Explanation.
-Sometimes you need to protect targets other that yourself, escort quests are a good example.
+Sometimes you need to protect targets other than yourself, escort quests are a good example.
 With this parameter activated players can set *Raid Icon* on a target they want bots to care about.
 Bots will treat said target as a member of player's party, heal it if needed and assist it in combat.
 Parameter itself is a bit mask and consists of a combination of values assigned to each target icon: **Star - 1, Circle - 2, Diamond - 4, Triangle - 8, Moon - 16, Square - 32, Cross - 64, Skull - 128**. *Example: Star, Diamond and Triangle = 1 + 4 + 8 = 13*
+- **`NpcBot.TankTargetIconsMask`**
+    - This parameter is similar to `NpcBot.HealTargetIconsMask`, but this one marks targets for your NPCBot main tanks
+    - Your main tanks **will not stop attacking pointed target** until it's dead or icon is unset
 - **`NpcBot.OffTankTargetIconsMask`**
-    - This parameter is similar to `NpcBot.HealTargetIconsMask`, but this one marks targets for your NPCBot off-tanks
+    - This parameter is similar to `NpcBot.TankTargetIconsMask`**, but this one marks targets for your NPCBot off-tanks
-    - Icon priority: targets in combat first, from *Skull* (highest) to *Star* (lowest)
     - Your off-tanks **will not stop attacking pointed target** until it's dead or icon is unset
 - **`NpcBot.DPSTargetIconsMask`**
-    - Same as `NpcBot.OffTankTargetIconsMask`, but this one affects your damage dealers and main tank(s) with the same rules
+    - Same as `NpcBot.TankTargetIconsMask`, but this one affects your damage dealers, and (off-)tanks with DPS role enabled without pointed tanking target, with the same rules
 - **`NpcBot.RangedDPSTargetIconsMask`**
     - Same as `NpcBot.DPSTargetIconsMask` but this one is higher priority for ranged NPCBots
 - **`NpcBot.NoDPSTargetIconMask`**
     - NPCBots will try to not damage these targets
+- **`Heal / Tank / DPS _TargetIconsMask` priorities**
+    - For every pointed target type priority goes from *Skull* (highest) to *Star* (lowest)
 - **`Heal / Tank / DPS _TargetIconsMask` intersections**
     - If there are any bitmask intersections between target icons (simply put, same icon is used, on accident or otherwise), these rules are applied:
-        - Target **will not be protected** by taunting or attacking the attackers
+        - Heal + DPS target **will not be protected** by taunting or attacking the attackers
-        - Target **may still be healed** if can be healed
+        - Heal + DPS target **may still be healed** if can be healed
-        - Target **may still be attacked** if attackable and in combat
+        - Heal + DPS target **may still be attacked** if attackable and in combat
+        - Heal + (Off-)Tank target **will still be tanked** if can be attacked
         - All DPS icons will be automatically excluded from **`NoDPSTargetIconMask`**
 - **`NpcBot.Cost`**
     - This parameter determines how much money player has to pay to hire a bot